 Program 1.2.5 Use of Sites in Previous Cycles: Pursuant to AB 1397, Government Code Section 65583.2(c), any nonvacant sites identified in the prior 5th Housing Element Cycle or vacant sites identified in two or more consecutive planning periods, shall be provided by-right development when at least 20 percent of the units in the proposed development are affordable to lower-income households.
+This will include pending project 540 Gabilan, APN 022441016000.

-Responsible Agency/Department: Community and Economic Development Department/Public Works
+Responsible Agency/Department: Community and Economic Development

+Department/Public Works